Judge Tricia Krenek

-Traffic / Non Traffic
+Traffic / Non-Traffic Citations

 What Are My Options?

 A defendant accused of one of these crimes has the right to plead Not Guilty and request a trial by Judge or Jury.
-And In accordance with your not guilty plea and request for a Judge/Jury Trial, your case will be scheduled for a Pre-Trial Hearing at a later date.
+In accordance with your not guilty plea and request for a Judge/Jury Trial, your case will be scheduled for a Pre-Trial Hearing at a later date.
 At that time you will have an opportunity to meet with the Prosecutor, an Assistant District Attorney from the Fort Bend County District Attorney’s office.
 If you have hired an Attorney, he/she must be present on this date.